mjschultz/django-tastefulpy/docs/authentication.rst

 .. note::

    In some cases it may be useful to make the ``ApiKey`` model an `abstract base class`_.
-To enable this, set ``settings.TASTYPIE_ABSTRACT_APIKEY`` to ``True``.
+To enable this, set ``settings.TASTEFULPY_ABSTRACT_APIKEY`` to ``True``.
 See `the documentation for this setting`_ for more information.

 .. _`this post`: http://www.nerdydork.com/basic-authentication-on-mod_wsgi.html
 .. _`abstract base class`: https://docs.djangoproject.com/en/dev/topics/db/models/#abstract-base-classes
-.. _`the documentation for this setting`: http://django-tastypie.readthedocs.org/en/latest/settings.html#tastypie-abstract-apikey
+.. _`the documentation for this setting`: http://django-tastefulpy.readthedocs.org/en/latest/settings.html#tastefulpy-abstract-apikey

 ``SessionAuthentication``
 ~~~~~~~~~~~~~~~~~~~~~~~~~